Monstera Crochet: 9 Ideas + a Free Leaf Coaster Pattern

 1. Flat Monstera Wall Hanging Leaf

-This is the most popular monstera crochet pattern and a great starting point.
-Worked from the stem tip upward, you create the leaf shape using increases on one side and decreases on the other.
-The holes are formed by chain-2 or chain-3 spaces worked into the fabric at regular intervals along the central vein.
-A typical pattern starts with a chain of 3-4 for the stem, then increases in double crochet to form the leaf body.
-Use a 4.5mm hook and worsted-weight yarn in two green shades.
-The finished leaf measures about 12-16 inches tall.
+This is the most popular version and a great starting point.
+Worked from the stem tip up, you shape the leaf with increases on one side and decreases on the other.
+The holes come from chain-2 or chain-3 spaces worked in at regular intervals along the central vein.
+A typical start is a chain of 3-4 for the stem, then increasing double crochets to form the body.
+Use a 4.5 mm hook and worsted yarn in two greens; the finished leaf is about 12-16 inches tall.

 Insert floral wire in the stem before finishing, mount on a wooden dowel or driftwood, and hang on the wall for instant tropical vibes.